CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The CLI runs the [flow](#docs/#flow) in the file we have passed to it, namely **flow.sl**.
 The [flow](#docs/#flow) begins with an [import](#docs/#imports) of the operations file, **ops.sl**, using its [namespace](#docs/#namespace) as the value for the [imports](#docs/#imports) key.
 Next, we enter the [flow](#docs/#flow) named `helloworld` and begin its [workflow](#docs/#workflow).
 The [workflow](#docs/#workflow) has one [task](#docs/#task) named `sayHi` which calls the `print` [operation](#docs/#operation) from the operations file that was imported.
 The [flow](#docs/#flow) passes the string `"'Hello, World'"` to the `print` [operation's](#docs/#operation) `text` [input](#docs/#inputs).
 The print [operation](#docs/#operation) performs its [action](#docs/#action), which is a simple Python script that prints the [input](#docs/#inputs), and then returns a [result](#docs/#results) of `SUCCESS`.
 Since the flow does not contain any more [tasks](#docs/#task) the [flow](#docs/#flow) finishes with a [result](#docs/#results) of `SUCCESS`.

 ##SLANG DSL Reference
-This reference is organized with a brief introduction to SLANG files and their structure followed by an alphabetical list of SLANG keyword and concepts.
+This reference begins with a brief introduction to SLANG files and their structure followed by an alphabetical list of SLANG keywords and concepts.

-###SLANG File
+###SLANG Files
 SLANG files are written using [YAML](http://www.yaml.org).
 The recommended extension for SLANG files is .sl, but .yaml  and .yl will work as well.

 There are two types of SLANG files:

-+ flow files
++ flow
-+ operations files
++ operations

 The following properties are for all types of SLANG files.
-For properties specific to flows, see [flows](#docs#/flow).
-For properties specific to operations see [operations](#docs#/operations).
+For properties specific to [flows](#docs/#flow) or [operations](#docs/#operations), see their respective sections below.

 Property|Required|Default|Value Type|Description|More Info
 ---|---|---|---|---